PhotoNotes Compatibility Lookup - Canon EOS 5D and Canon Speedlite 430EX II.

 You have an E-TTL II (type A) digital camera with an E-TTL flash unit.
 You also get full support for wireless E-TTL flash ratios and other advanced features.

-The Canon Speedlite 580EX was introduced in 2004 and discontinued in 2007.
+The Canon Speedlite 430EX II was introduced in 2008 and is still a current product in the lineup.
 Its a standard hotshoe-mounted flash unit intended for general purpose applications.

 Automated flash metering.

-The Canon EOS 40D supports E-TTL II flash metering but not TTL or A-TTL.
+The Canon EOS 5D supports E-TTL II flash metering but not TTL or A-TTL.
 It is a type A digital camera body.

-The Canon Speedlite 580EX supports TTL, E-TTL and E-TTL II flash metering.
+The Canon Speedlite 430EX II supports TTL, E-TTL and E-TTL II flash metering.

 In summary, this combination gives you E-TTL II automated flash metering. (it doesnt give you plain E-TTL since E-TTL II is essentially a superset of E-TTL)